unforswearing/applescript/README.md

 Applescript
 ============

-> Note that this repo is essentially in 'maintenance mode' and many scripts have not been tested with the latest version of MacOS (Mojave)
+> ⚠️Note that this repo is essentially in 'maintenance mode' and many scripts have not been tested with the latest version of MacOS (Mojave)

 This repository serves as a collection of Applescript snippets that can be used individually or part of a larger project.
 Many of these snippets were written as I was learning to use Applescript, and may not represent the best method of undertaking a particular task.
 Feel free to open an issue or pull request if you find that any of these files do not work for you.
 You may also open a pull request if you would like to add a script or snippet.